’90 Day Fiancé’: Deavan Clegg Claims She Moved To South Korea To Escape ‘Dangerous’ Relative

 “My family member is a dangerous person.
 So I’ll be in Korea for a long time.
 Because for some reason they keep letting her out of jail.”

 This isn’t the first major revelation the mother-of-two has shared with the public.
-Earlier this month, Deavan told fans and followers on social media that she and Jihoon had experience a miscarriage while pregnant with their second child.
+Earlier this month, Deavan told fans and followers on social media that she and Jihoon had experienced a miscarriage while pregnant with their second child.
 Deavan went on to thank everyone for their love and support and apologized for not sharing the news sooner.
 The television star said she needed the time to heal and adjust to her new reality before sharing the loss with the public.

 “We are healing and doing better, and want to thank everyone for your support during this very difficult time,” she concluded.